prmr/JetUML/docs/compatibility.md

 ## Release 3.0

-When reading in a diagram from version 2.0-2.6, some automatic conversions may be automatically applied to the structure of the diagram.
+When reading in a diagram from version 2.0-2.6, some conversions may be automatically applied to the structure of the diagram.
 These transformations target **Class diagrams** only.

 * A Package element with both textual content and children elements will lose its textual content;